jackmparker/accordable.js/README.md

 })();
 ````
+That's it! accordable.js should now be up and working.

-## Defaults and Options
+## Default Settings & Options
-Accordable has a number of optional settings:
+accordable.js has a number of optional settings:

 ````javascript
 (function(){